clevertree/relay/README.md

 - Each repository may contain a `relay.yaml` at its root describing what files are allowed to be inserted, the JSON Schema for `meta.json`, and a declarative database policy.
 - These rules are enforced only for new commits (existing files are not retroactively validated).
-- The JSON Schema for `relay.yaml` lives at `packages/protocol/rules.schema.yaml`.
+- The JSON Schema for `relay.yaml` is bundled in `crates/relay-lib/assets/rules.schema.yaml` and exposed via the `relay_lib::assets` module for Rust.
 - The Relay server returns the parsed rules (as JSON) in `POST /status`, and honors the optional `indexFile` setting to suggest a default document.
 - The commit hooks crate (`crates/hooks`) validates pushes using `relay.yaml` and rejects violations.
 - The rules `db` section enables fully declarative indexing and querying using SQLite.
 All SQL features are allowed.
 The system binds named params like `:branch`, `:path`, `:meta_dir`, `:meta_json`, and `:meta_<field>` for top-level meta fields.